-Also known as cold therapy, cryotherapy uses temperatures as low as -250 degrees Farenheit in a dry environment to provide relief for various symptoms.
+Also known as cold therapy, full body cryotherapy uses temperatures as low as -250 degrees Farenheit in a dry environment to provide relief for various symptoms.
 The media has linked it to improved energy levels, eczema relief, lower stress levels, relief from sore muscles or pain, and even tumor reduction, when combined with traditional medical modalities.

 Carolyn Gillard, 40, started going to the YUGEN center in April 2019, and she commits about three to five days each week to the therapy that she credits for curing her eczema, knee pain, and lower back pain.
 “I love it.
 It helps quickly,” she says.

 Dr. Jim Ptak, who has a doctorate in education with specialties in Somatics and Phenomenology brought the therapy to his existing wellness center with the Cryosauna Recovery XR machine.
 He also offers everything from martial arts to therapeutic float tubs.
 He says cryotherapy works best when combined with other modalities.
 He personally works with clients to identify ailments and goals may they be pain relief or reduced stress.
 Then, he puts together a custom plan to work toward that goal combining physical fitness HIIT programs, cryotherapy, float tubs, sports conditioning, somatic therapy, indigenous-based well-being, diet, and more.
 At the Yugen center, Stress Reduction And Rejuvenation (S.T.A.R.) is one of the main objectives.